-Certified Marketer Focuses on Handling & Distribution
+Certified Marketers Focuses on Biodiesel Handling & Distribution

 The Certified Marketer outlines a system for handling and distributing biodiesel.
 This system maintains the fuel properties at ASTM D6751 specifications through proper sampling, testing, storage, sample retention, blending, and shipping for those entities that blend and distribute the product.
 Each Certified Marketer must also have a QSP in place that addresses these issues, specifying where the biodiesel was produced, the production facility’s BQ-9000 status, COA verification if the producer was not a BQ-9000 producer, and quantity of fuel received.

 In a recent biodiesel fuel quality survey conducted by the National Renewable Energy Laboratory, all samples obtained from BQ-9000 companies met or exceeded ASTM D6751 specifications.
-Samples taken from non-BQ-9000 certified production companies only met the ASTM specification 28-67 percent of the time, depending upon the capacity of their production facilities.
+Samples taken from non-BQ-9000 certified production companies only met the ASTM specification 28-67% of the time, depending upon the capacity of their production facilities.

-Feedstock Cost Largest Factor in Biodiesel Pricing
+Feedstock Cost Largest Factor in Biodiesel Fuel Pricing